-You will learn how to control and moderate the video-based focus group in Collabito in this tutorial.
+You will learn how to control and moderate the video-based focus group in Collabito.

 To start the tutorial, click the Play button on the video.
-Text version of the tutorial is below the video.
+The text version of the tutorial is below the video.

 How to moderate the video focus group?

 - Upload all images or videos you want to present

 - Use a headset with a microphone for the best sound quality.

 - If you want to record the session, set the recordings on in the page settings.

 - Quick and stable internet connection for a smooth video transmission.

 - Use a display with large resolution to see all parts of the moderator’s panel at once (1920×1080 pixels or higher).

 - Activate the video focus page so respondents can join.